Pre-lucid dream: Terminology

 However, the term "pre-lucid dream" seems to imply that a lucid dream will follow, which is not necessarily true.
+At times, rather than considering the possibility that it may be a dream, the dreamer lights upon other explanations; some of the more common being that she has died and is in the next world, she's crazy, she's in another time dimension, she's on another planet, in outer space, she's been drugged or has a fever.
 The term "near-lucid" helps convey the often humorous "so close, yet so far away" aspect of such dreams.

 History and scientific research

 Lucid dreaming has become subject of scientific investigations, and the researchers most meritorious for this achievement are Paul Tholey and Stephen LaBerge, two psychologists who devoted their lives to researching lucid dreams.

 LaBerge developed a method known as "eye signals during lucid dreaming" which allowed him to physiologically investigate by comparing physiological processes with dream reports more precisely.
 With this method he would later go on to perform the first of many scientific research studies on lucid dreaming at Stanford University, which allowed for lucid dreaming and dreaming in general, to become an accessible and acceptable subject for research.
 Throughout the years, LaBerge's research would lead to the development of techniques that would serve as a recipe for inducing lucid dreaming, one of which was the ‘mnemonic induction of lucid dreams’ technique.

 On the other hand, Tholey laid the epistemological basis for the research of lucid dreams.
 Tholey (1980, 1981) defined seven conditions of clarity that a dream must fulfill in order to be defined as a lucid dream.
 The author replaces the word Klarheit (clarity) with the word awareness, which is a well-known and central term in Gestalt therapy theory and describes the subjective experience of the conscious dream state: